 In addition, alcohol can modify the taste of breastmilk, which your baby might reject.
 This could ultimately reduce his or her nutrient intake.

-In all likelihood, the intensity of your post-pregnancy workout routine won’t constitute a need for any specific sports performance supplements — at least not at first.
+The intensity of your post-pregnancy workout routine may not constitute a need for any specific sports performance supplements — at least not at first.

-Eating more food will most likely supply the additional macro and micronutrients necessary for milk production, as long as the meals are balanced and contain a wide variety of foods to supply a range of vitamins and minerals.
+Eating more food will help to supply the additional macro and micronutrients you need while nursing, as long as the meals are balanced and contain a wide variety of foods to supply a range of vitamins and minerals.

-Remember that while some days you may feel desperate to get your old body back, it’s important not to put too much pressure on yourself.
+Some days, you may feel desperate to get your old body back — but it’s important not to put too much pressure on yourself.

 Try to make slow, incremental changes as your body and mind adjust to this major life change.